CarolaHeinzel/StatisticalTest_ConstrainedBasedBootstrap/README.md

+# Constrained Based Bootstrap Model in the Admixture Model

 This repository contains the code that corresponds to xxx.

 We consider the Admixture Model, in which we aim to consider the ancestry of the individual from population $k$, called $q^0_k$.
 We test the hypothesis